Gebrochene Rücken: Quarter-Vellum Akallabêth Rebind

 explained in the previous post, a Bradel binding is a type of

 case-binding.
-For the spine material I used vellum for the first time, which is more complicated to work with than it would seem; it's not simply another piece of leather.
+For the spine material I used vellum for the first time, which is more complicated to work with than it would seem; it is not simply another piece of leather.
 Vellum is very transparent (particularly wet), so has to be paper backed; even glue brush strokes can show through the surface.

 Paper template and foil ready for tooling |